CHC42315 Certificate IV in Chaplaincy and Pastoral Care

 All applicants must:

-Complete the online Student Application Form
+- Complete a Student Application Form

-Complete a Chaplaincy Questionnaire to ascertain their suitability for community-based work
+- Complete a Chaplaincy Questionnaire to ascertain their suitability for community based work

 Assessment tasks include questions, case scenarios, research, portfolios, and workplace competency.
 Depending on the student’s location and WBT, evidence of some practical skills may need to be submitted in media format.
 Upon successful completion of the course requirements, you will be awarded a CHC42315 Certificate IV in Chaplaincy and Pastoral Care.
 Participants who exit the course without completing all assessments tasks including practical hours will be issued with a Statement of Attainment for those units in which they have demonstrated competency.